Don't be fooled HIGHLANDER is no walk in the park!

 Safety

 For your safety, all participants must have a first aid kit during our events.
 And, since we are backpacking in the land of bears, mountain lions, and other mammals with large teeth, we recommend you consider carrying bear spray.
-Both first aid kits and bear spray are available from our partner RightOnTrek

 Littering